 - first home super saved (FHSS) amounts you have contributed to your super fund

-- a Commonwealth public sector super scheme in which you have a defined benefit interest
+- contributions to a Commonwealth public sector super scheme in which you have a defined benefit interest

 - downsizer contributions